-PROJECT LOCATION: Carpinteria City Beach, Carpinteria; Santa Barbara County.
+PROJECT LOCATION: Carpinteria City Beach, Carpinteria (Santa Barbara County).

-PROJECT DESCRIPTION: Construction of an approximately 1,450 ft. long, 12 ft. high, sand berm on Carpinteria City Beach involving approximately 26,000 cu. yds. of grading (13,000 cu. yds. of excavation and 13,000 cu. yds. of fill).
-The project will include maintenance of the berm until its removal in spring.
+PROJECT DESCRIPTION: Annual construction and removal of an approximately 1,440 ft. long, 12 ft. high sand berm on Carpinteria City Beach involving approximately 26,000 cu. yds. of grading (13,000 cu. yds. of excavation and 13,000 cu. yds. of fill).
+The proposed project includes construction of the berm prior to the winter storm season, maintenance of the berm during the winter, and removal of the berm in the spring.